-Research shows that only 20% of sales leads are ever followed up.
+Research shows that salespeople only follow up with 20% of leads.
 In other words, 80% of potential opportunities are lost without a trace.
 Even more, only 8% of salespeople get 80% of the sales.
 I don’t know about you but that sure does sound like a lot of lost opportunities.

-People and companies who don’t follow up, who do nothing to build trust and relationships, cannot succeed, especially in today’s tough economic market.
-Nowadays, people need to be sure they’re making the right decision before they commit to a purchase, so they turn to the internet to gather all their information.
+Businesses that don’t follow up, that do nothing to build trust and relationships, cannot succeed, especially in today’s tough economic market.
+Nowadays, people need to be sure they’re making the right decision before they commit to a purchase.
+Therefore, they turn to the internet to gather all their information.

 Leads continually fall into the proverbial black hole because of lack of follow-up by Marketing and little accountability from Sales.
-I cringe to think of how much lead generation money was wasted simply because Marketing and Sales didn’t work together and communicate effectively.
+I cringe to think of how much lead generation money is wasted simply because Marketing and Sales don’t work together and communicate effectively.

 It’s time to get rid of the traditional Sales vs. Marketing silo mentality and embrace the new ideology of lead management that enables Marketing and Sales to work together as a team.
 It’s important for both teams to communicate with each other to move prospects forward in the buyer’s journey.

 When you hand leads to Sales, are those leads ready for a follow-up call or visit from your sales team?
 Are they worth their time at this point?

 Instead of just handing the leads over to Sales, wouldn’t it make more sense to qualify the lead and determine where they are in the buyer’s journey?
 You might think a quick phone call could help you determine this.
 However, your lead may be in research mode and not ready for anyone to reach out to them yet.
 So before you make that call, make sure you evaluate their activity and whether it warrants the qualifying call.
 Making a call too soon might work against you in the long run, so careful consideration is required.

 This is why you need to define your marketing qualified leads (MQLs).